Take precautions to stay safe and protect your personal information.

 Sign up for text alerts to stay informed about power outages.
 If there's a service interruption, we'll notify you with updates.

-By helping students explore science, technology, engineering and math, our partnerships with organizations are sparking lifelong learning.
+By helping students explore science, technology, engineering, arts and math, our partnerships with organizations are sparking lifelong learning.

 We’re teaming up with others to help electric vehicle owners go farther than ever before with new electric vehicle charging stations across the West.

 Wyoming is shaping our energy future.
 We’re making investments to strengthen communities and lay the foundation for continued growth.

 The greatness in our communities lies in their generosity and support for others.
 That’s why we’ve donated $311,500 to local nonprofits to help further their positive impact.